Snapbrillia/quadraticvoting/src/README.md

     - An asset with a 32-byte long token name and a relatively large amount,
     - And an array containing a single empty object as the inline datum,
 - An empty array for collaterals,
+- A single script reference UTxO,
 - Fee,
 - Both sides of the TTL interval set,
 - Integrity hash,
 - One signature,
 - An empty array for redeemers,
-- No datum and script in witness set (not even empty arrays).
+- No datums and scripts in witness set (not even empty arrays).

 The decoded CBOR of such a transaction looks like this:
 ```